klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 ![](img/deploy-with-ide/02_deployment_compile.png)

 - Now we can deploy the contract.
 Click on the Klaytn logo in the icon panel.
 Import an account by clicking the plus button next to `Account`.
-Make sure that the account has sufficient KLAY to deploy and transact the contracts.
+Make sure that the account has sufficient KLAY to pay for the transaction of deploying the smart contracts required.

 ![](img/deploy-with-ide/05_deployment_account.png)